 "Hello, Alexandra," Patrick replied.
 "I hope the trip yesterday was not too scary for you."

 "I wasn't scared," Alexandra answered.
-"You had given me your were that you were going to take us to Earth, and I took that you would keep your promise.
+"You had given me your word that you were going to take us to Earth, and I took that you would keep your promise.
 Also, I noticed someone else who was not scared, and she was even younger than me."
 Jamie and Bridget opened their eyes wide as they heard Alexandra.
 They, along with Patrick, had a good idea who Alexandra was talking about.
 "During the whole trip, whenever I looked over at Tiana, I always saw a smile on her face.
 I could tell that the baby had they in her parents, and that there was no way her mom and dad would ever let her down."

 "Apparently," Jaimie noted, "your little one has quite an impression."